nadirhamid/plivo-python/docs/xml.rst

     plivo.XML.Message
     plivo.XML.DTMF

-Each of these classes has ``as_xml`` method which will get you the XML which plivo can understand.
+Each of these classes has ``to_xml`` method which will get you the XML which plivo can understand.